We have also started to research a project about Plymouth Ladies Football Team for performance in Spring/Summer 2025.

 Currently we are busy researching and writing the first draft of a script focusing on the Plymouth Ladies Football Team of 1920-21, entitled "Unsuitable For Women".

-We are indebted to Anne Corry, a Plymouth historian and researcher for her detailed help, to Katie Middleton the former captain of Argyle Women and the present captain Giota Papaioannou for their contributions, and to David Williamson author of the first book published on women's football "Belles of the Ball" (1991) for his interest and ongoing help.
+We are indebted to Anne Corry, a Plymouth historian and researcher, for her detailed help, to Katie Middleton the former captain of Argyle Women and the present captain Giota Papaioannou for their contributions, and to David Williamson author of the first book published on women's football "Belles of the Ball" (1991) for his interest and ongoing help.

 Create Your Own Website With Webador